ssvaidyanathan/cloud-armor-demo/README.md

 ## Pre-Requisites
 - Google Cloud Account
 - Billing Account
-- Google Cloud Project
+- Google Cloud Project with appropriate access to configure all the resources (For ex `Editor`)

 ## Installations
 - gcloud SDK
-- Terraform
+- Terraform v1.x or higher

 ## Steps
 - In your terminal, run `gcloud auth application-default login`